ControlPI

 General

 This function block contains a proportional-integral acting controller (PI controller).
-The controller's output signal rY is calculated when the controller is enabled ( xEn = TRUE ) and in the controller's automatic operating mode ( eManModeN = eManNum.Auto ) as follows: Output signal: rY = Proportional part + Integral part Proportional part: Proportional part = rKp * control deviation Control deviation: Control deviation = rW - ( rx + rOffset ) [ Direction of action - Inverted: eAction = eControlMode.Inverted ] Control deviation = rX - ( rW + rOffset ) [ Direction of action - Direct: eAction = eControlMode.Direct ] Integral part: Integral part = ( Proportional part * ( sampling time / reset time )) + Integral part ( t-sampling time ) Legend: t-sampling time … time point that was one sampling time before the current time t Sampling time … time interval between two calls of the function block t … current time\
+The controller's output signal rY is calculated when the controller is enabled (xEn = TRUE) and in the controller's automatic operating mode (eManModeN = eManNum.Auto) as follows: Output signal: rY = Proportional part + Integral part Proportional part: Proportional part = rKp * control deviation Control deviation: Control deviation = rW - (rx + rOffset) [Direction of action - Inverted: eAction = eControlMode.Inverted] Control deviation = rX - ( rW + rOffset ) [Direction of action - Direct: eAction = eControlMode.Direct] Integral part: Integral part = (Proportional part * (sampling time / reset time)) + Integral part (t-sampling time) Legend: t-sampling time … time point that was one sampling time before the current time t Sampling time … time interval between two calls of the function block t … current time

-Control / properties - reset time rTn
+Control / Properties - reset time rTn

-It may only take values > 0. rTn >>> Sampling time: The integral part remains constant Control deviation = 0: The integral part remains constant Depending on the direction of action of the controller eAction the actual and set values are determined as follows:
+It may only take values > 0. rTn >>> Sampling time: The integral part remains constant Control deviation = 0: The integral part remains constant Depending on the controller's direction of action eAction the measured and set values are determined as follows:

 | **eAction** | Control deviation | Function | |-------------------------|-------------------------------|-----------------------| | eControlMode.Inverted | *rW* - ( *rx* + **rOffset** ) | Direction of action - Inverted | | eControlMode.Direct | *rX* - ( *rW* + **rOffset** ) | Direction of action - Direct |